-Trailer balls require an extreme amount of torque for installation -- far beyond your average torque wrench.
+Trailer balls require an high amount of torque for installation -- some far beyond your average torque wrench.
 You can take it into an automotive shop or buy a ball mount with a trailer ball already installed.

-A hitch pin is a small metal rod that keeps a ball mount shank from sliding out of a hitch receiver tube.
+A hitch pin is a small metal rod that keeps a ball mount shank and other trailer hitch parts from sliding out of a hitch receiver tube.
 Typically, a hitch pin is bent in an "L" shape.
 It is designed to insert into the side of the hitch receiver, pass through the ball mount shank and come out the other side.

 Hitch pins also have a hole on the end to accept a hairpin-shaped clip.
 The hitch clip is made from spring steel and keeps the pin retained in the receiver.